ADSCIAN/ssalib/CONTRIBUTING.md

 ## Documentation

-* Update docstrings for any modified functions (we follow numpydoc docstrings)
+* Update docstrings for any modified functions (follow numpydoc docstrings),
-* Update the README.md if you're adding or modifying features
+* Update the README.md if you are adding or modifying features,
-* If necessary, add a tutorial in the notebooks folder,
+* If necessary, add a tutorial in the notebook folder,
 * Add notes to the CHANGELOG.md under the "Unreleased" section

 ## Questions or Need Help?